Pyrdacor/Ambermoon/FileSpecs/EventData.md

 0 | Active player
 1 | Whole party

+Note: Operation 'Fill' makes only sense for LP and SP.
+Not sure if it also works for attributes and abilities.
+The 3 bit operations are only used for languages, ailments and spell schools.
+The percentage is in relation to the max value and also only used for LP and SP I guess.

 ## Change tile event (0x0A / 10)

 Offset | Type | Description